verygoodsecurity/terraform-provider-vgs/README.md

 ~ mkdir -p ~/.terraform.d/plugins
 ~ cp ./bin/terraform-provider-vgs_{ver} ~/.terraform.d/plugins/terraform-provider-vgs_{ver}
 ```
-## Terraform Registry
-NOTE: The current version of the provider has not been published to [Terraform Registry](https://registry.terraform.io/) yet.

 # How to Use
 1. Create a Vault through VGS dashboard and get your Vault ID.